-- 12. Postgraduate students may be registered on a full-time or part-time basis.
+12. Postgraduate students may be registered on a full-time or part-time basis.
 A student may apply to transfer from full-time to part-time, or vice-versa, by writing to the Director of Student and Academic Services.
-Approval to change will depend on the appropriateness of the proposed mode of study for the student's programme and visa status. - 13.
-A student may apply to suspend study for a period of up to 12 months by writing to the Director of Student and Academic Services.
-Normally only one suspension will be granted during a student's period of study. - 14.
-After the end of week 3 of a term, suspension for that term will only be considered in cases where the student has extenuating circumstances supported by evidence.
-Suspension for a term cannot be considered after the end of week 10 of that term. - 15.
+Approval to change will depend on the appropriateness of the proposed mode of study for the student's programme and visa status.

+- 13. A student may apply to suspend study for a period of up to 12 months by writing to the Director of Student and Academic Services.
+Normally only one suspension will be granted during a student's period of study2. - 14.
+After the end of week 2 of a term, suspension for that term or period of study will only be considered in cases where the student has extenuating circumstances supported by evidence.
+Suspension of studies cannot be considered after the end of week 10 of that term or the end of week 4 for programmes delivering teaching of modules in 7-week blocks. - 15.
 In certain circumstances, suspension may not be possible, for example where a programme is running in its current form for the last time. - 16.
 Where suspension is granted, a return to study date will be agreed.
-The student must register and resume their studies on that date; otherwise they will be withdrawn from study.

-17. The maximum period of study, not including any approved suspension, for each award is:
+The student must register and resume their studies on that date; otherwise they will be withdrawn from study. - 17.
+The maximum period of study, not including any approved suspension, for each award is: